mauriciocarbajal/lithium-cli/index.md

 ### About
 This project is meant to provide a simple keyboard-only virtual MIDI controller.

-You can easily explore chord changes and melodies, learning about diatonic chords, secondary dominants, modal interchange, and more.
+You can easily explore chord changes and melodies, learning about diatonic chords, secondary dominants, modal interchange and more.

 It is a **work in progress**, the current version runs exclusively on a terminal and lacks any visualizations besides colored text.